DavesCodeMusings/arrl-question-pool/README.md

 Documents are slowly being reworked to take advantage of LibreOffice styles, table of contents, and other features rather than depending on typewriter style formatting.

-The copywrite on the original documents is unstated.
+The copyright on the original documents is unstated.
 Please know what you find here is not my work, but simply a reformattting of the original ARRL documents.